Ekansh-Gahlot/Tessarect/README.md

 # Solution
 Defined our Region Of Interest (ROI).
 Used pyautogui to capture screenshots from the video periodically and then use tessaract to extract and process the extracted data and display notifications.
-Used libraries OpenCV for image processing and then feed it to tessarect for extracting the intended text from the captured image.
+Used libraries OpenCV for image processing (cropping (within ROI) and changing the color space from RGB to BGR) and then feed it to tessarect for extracting the intended text from the captured image.

 # Result
 The program was able to solve the long standing problem faced by MTR Hong Kong in monitoring of the alarms from different sources.
 It also had feature of removing the obsolete screen capture in order to improve the effeciency and performance.